cityofaustin/Residential-Permitting/_projects/deck/inspect.md

 ## What happens during inspection?

-Your inspector will inspect your work based on the approved building plans and their checklists and identify any needed improvements.
+Inspector will inspect your work based on the approved building plans and their checklists.
+They will identify any needed improvements.

 * [Framing checklist](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/Residential_Inspection_Checklist_Framing.pdf).
 * [Foundation checklist](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/Residential_Inspection_Checklist_Foundation.pdf).
 * [Layout checklist](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/Residential_Inspection_Checklist_Layout.pdf).

-Your inspector is a great source of information to answer questions about meeting your building and safety requirements.
+Your inspector is a great source of information and can answer questions about meeting building and safety requirements.

 ---

 ## Final Inspection

 Your project is complete once you pass your Final Inspection.
-Your inspector will email you your Certificate of Occupancy either from their device while they are on your property or when they return to their office.
-This will close your permit marking your permit as complete in city records.
+Your inspector will email you your Certificate of Occupancy while they are on your property or when they return to their office.
+Getting this certificate will close your permit and mark it as complete in city records.

-It is important to close your permit(s) because if you do not, it may prevent you or future homeowners from receiving permits on your property in the future.
+It is important to close your permit(s).
+If you don't, it may prevent you or future homeowners from receiving permits on your property.
 Learn more about [open and expired permits](/residential-toolkit/can-i-get-a-permit/).

 #### What if I don't pass my final inspection?